 Traveling abroad offers exciting options, but for those new to international travel, understanding money exchange can seem intimidating.
 We have partnered with Susan Lanier-Graham, who travels around the world for her blog Wander With Wonder, to get some great tips on how to painlessly handle money exchanges when traveling abroad.

-One of the questions I am most frequently asked about international travel is what to do about money.
+One of the questions I am most frequently asked international travel is what to do money.
 Here are my best money travel tips for those wandering the globe.

 Notify Your Bank and Credit Cards of Your Travel Plans